FDio/vpp/extras/strongswan/vpp_sswan/README.rst

    make pull-swan
    make install-swan

-Install VPP-SWAN plugin into StrongSwan
+Install VPP-SWAN plugin in policy mode IPSec into StrongSwan
 -------------

 After the ``VPP-SSWAN`` plugin has been built and ``Strongswan`` was installed,